Background and activities

 - (2018) Growth performance and survival of larval Atlantic herring, under the combined effects of elevated temperatures and CO2.
 PLoS ONE.

 - (2018) Food web changes under ocean acidification promote herring larvae survival.
-Nature Ecology & Evolution.
+Nature Ecology and Evolution.

 - (2018) Effects of elevated carbon dioxide on male and female behavioural lateralization in a temperate goby.
 Royal Society Open Science. vol. 5 (3).